-The whole success of your thrilling adventure into home ownership depends upon picking a builder with technical “know how”; with the experience, integrity and financial resources that will insure satisfactory performance.
+The whole success of your thrilling adventure into homeownership depends upon picking a builder with technical “know-how”; with the experience, integrity, and financial resources that will ensure satisfactory performance.

 - Ask the leading lumber yard in your town for the names of several recommended builders.
 Inasmuch as the yard usually extends considerable credit to builders as the jobs progress, they will not suggest any fly-by-night operators.

 Every yard in your area knows who are the good builders, who are the mediocre ones, and which ones shouldn’t be in the business at all.

 - Ask the mortgage lending institutions the same question.
 You may be surprised how much information they will have as to the type of work of the various builders.
 Why?
 Because they have probably made loans on houses built by all of them.

 The mortgage lender is also in a position to check their financial responsibility.

 - Also, inspect both past and present jobs of the several builders to whom you have been recommended.